-This programme module aims to equip the learner with the knowledge, skill and competence to undertake effective analysis of crime prevention techniques and implement crime prevention.
+This programme component aims to equip the learner with the knowledge, skill and competence to undertake effective analysis of crime prevention techniques and implement crime prevention.
 Research methods of best practice in crime prevention and reduction, to include the use of a variety of principles and practice.
 Look at procedures and methods in crime prevention and the contribution of the insurance industry.
 Devise procedures for carrying out an assessment of a range of premises and situations, and strategies for the implementation of crime prevention.
 Look at strategies and procedures for crime prevention amongst staff and employees, with regard to cash and property movement and with regard to sensitive information.

-This programme module aims to equip the learner with the knowledge, skill and competence required to critically engage with the theory and practice of conflict management in community settings.
+This programme component aims to equip the learner with the knowledge, skill and competence required to critically engage with the theory and practice of conflict management in community settings.
 Examine the role, function and forms of expression of conflict in group and organisational life.
 Look at methods and strategies for managing conflict problems and different styles of mediation and negotiation in managing conflict.
 Look at various ways to intervene in conflict situation in group and organisational life.
 Demonstrate good practice in managing conflict.

 Supervisory Security Management

-This programme module aims to equip the learner with the knowledge, skill and competence to work as part of the management team in the delivery and management of a security service.
+This programme component aims to equip the learner with the knowledge, skill and competence to work as part of the management team in the delivery and management of a security service.
 Assess the role and requirements of a security supervisor in delivering a security service.
 Look at the different methods of providing a security service.
 Assess the security and safety requirements, for a range of clients, in a variety of settings and situations.
 Look at policies and procedures for the provision of an effective security service in a variety of situations.
 Examine effective standards of service and how to manage the application of human resource management strategies.
 Look at the different areas in dealing with staff from recruitment to training to induction programmes.

 The aim is to provide learners with knowledge and understanding of the role and function of management in the business environment, in addition to developing effective management skills.
 Explore a range of organisations and investigate the internal environment using a SWOT and the impact of external factors using PEST analysis.
 Look at the role of management within an organisation.
 Examine the range of ways and methods of measuring performance within a business.
 Appraise the role of human resource function and the human resource tools and techniques used to recruit and appraise.